 Definitions and Interpretation

-1. Data – collectively all information that you submit to Technology Support 24/7 Ltd via the Website.
-This definition incorporates, where applicable, the definitions provided in the Data Protection Laws;
+- Data – collectively all information that you submit to Technology Support 24/7 Ltd via the Website.
+This definition incorporates, where applicable, the definitions provided in the Data Protection Laws.

-Data Protection Laws – many applicable law relating to the processing of personal Data, including but not limited to the Directive 96/46/EC (Data Protection Directive) or the GDPR, and any national implementing laws, regulations and secondary legislation, for as long as the GDPR is effective in the UK;
+Data Protection Laws – many applicable laws relating to the processing of personal Data, including but not limited to the Directive 96/46/EC (Data Protection Directive) or the GDPR, and any national implementing laws, regulations, and secondary legislation, for as long as the GDPR is effective in the UK.

-4. For purposes of the applicable Data Protection Laws, Technology Support 24/7 Ltd is the “data controller”.
-This means that Technology Support 24/7 Ltd determines the purposes for which, and the manner in which, your Data is processed.
+- For purposes of the applicable Data Protection Laws, Technology Support 24/7 Ltd is the “data controller”.
+This means that Technology Support 24/7 Ltd determines the purposes for which, and the way, your Data is processed.

 How we collect data

 - We collect Data in the following ways:

 - data is given to us by you; and